Student Rights / Important Laws

 The length of a mandated medical leave will be determined on a case-by-case basis.

-Process to Return From Leave: In order to return to the Institute, the student will be required to permit his/her treating health care provider to consult with the members of the Dean of Students Office, the Center for Wellness and Disability Services, and/or medical professionals selected by the Institute, regarding the student’s condition, prognosis, risk to self and/or others, ability to successfully live on campus or participate in campus life and/or, complete his/her academic coursework with or without a reasonable accommodation.
+Process to Return From Leave: In order to return to the Institute, the student will be required to permit his/her treating health care provider to consult with the members of the Dean of Students Office, the Center for Wellness, and/or medical professionals selected by the Institute, regarding the student’s condition, prognosis, risk to self and/or others, ability to successfully live on campus or participate in campus life and/or, complete his/her academic coursework with or without a reasonable accommodation.
 The student will need to present documentation in writing from a treating medical professional that the medical condition allows safe attendance at the Institute, the successful completion of academic coursework, and the ability to live independently on campus and/or participate in campus life.
 In certain cases involving serious academic or behavioral misconduct (including harm to self or others), the underlying conduct must be addressed by the student through the procedures for handling Academic Dishonesty and Misconduct and for handling violations of the Student Code of Conduct before readmission is considered.
 This return process applies in cases where a student voluntarily withdraws and the Institute is aware of the student conduct noted above.

 Although in 2012 the Commonwealth of Massachusetts created legislation allowing the use of marijuana for medicinal purposes, the law did not require any school or public place to allow use on site and does not require any institution to violate federal law.
 The Federal Drug Free Schools and Communities Act prohibits the use of controlled substances, including marijuana.
 The Federal Controlled Substances Act defines marijuana as a controlled substance and makes no distinction between the medical and recreational use.
 Accordingly, Wentworth Institute of Technology does not allow the use or possession of marijuana on its campus, or at any location, event, or activity sponsored or controlled by the Institute.